Coronavirus (COVID-19): Community support

 For instance those over 70, those living alone or caring for someone, those suffering acute isolation, financial hardship or are at risk of imminent homelessness or domestic violence.

 To stress we are particularly focusing on people living alone and who do not have any help from family, friends, neighbours or a professional health carer.

-If you are in these categories please proceed now to our online form (below) and fill in the simple questions.
+If you are in these categories please use our online form (below) to answer some simple questions.
 If you cannot do so it is fine to ask a family member, friend or neighbour to do it for you

 Once you have filled in this form your needs will be assessed and if deemed appropriate passed to one of our Neighbourhood Teams who will arrange to contact you.

 We anticipate that many of the issues that people might need help with might include:

 - Financial guidance - help with your money, for example benefits claims

 - Social isolation - someone to talk to